Regret and Sample Complexity of Online Q-Learning via Concentration of Stochastic Approximation with Time-Inhomogeneous Markov Chains: Introduction

-Works on finite-time analysis of classical online Q-learning, without modifications to the Q-value updates, are relatively few.
-Prior work studying online Q-learning includes~\citep{nanda2025minimal}, which establishes finite-time bounds on the estimation error for \seg~Q-learning.
-However, these results are limited to bounds in expectation, and therefore do not provide high-probability guarantees or imply regret bounds.
-On the other hand, \citep{chandak2022concentration} derive high-probability guarantees for stochastic approximation with controlled Markov noise, where the Markov process may depend on the current iterate.
-Their analysis, however, assumes uniform mixing properties and does not allow the mixing time to diverge or the contraction factor to approach one, which is essential for establishing regret guarantees in online Q-learning.
+Finite-time analyses of online Q-learning without modifying the Q-value updates are relatively scarce.
+Prior work includes~\citet{nanda2025minimal}, which establishes finite-time bounds on the estimation error for \seg~Q-learning.
+However, these results are limited to bounds in expectation and thus do not provide high-probability guarantees or imply regret bounds.
+On the other hand, \citet{chandak2022concentration} derive high-probability guarantees for SA with controlled Markovian noise, where the Markov process depends on the current iterate.
+Their analysis, however, does not allow the mixing time to diverge or the contraction factor to approach one, which is essential for establishing regret guarantees in online Q-learning.
 Our results relax these assumptions and strictly generalize this line of work.

 Finally, we review regret guarantees for Q-learning in discounted MDPs.
 Existing regret analyses primarily consider optimism-based or model-based variants of Q-learning.
-The work of~\citep{ji2023regret} develops a model-free algorithm based on variance reduction and achieves a regret bound of \(O\!\left(\sqrt{\frac{N}{(1-\gamma)^3}}\right)\), valid after a burn-in period. \citep{liu2020regret} proposes an optimism-based Double Q-learning algorithm with regret \(O\!\left(\frac{\sqrt{N}}{(1-\gamma)^{1.5}}\right)\), while \citep{he2021nearly} introduces the model-based algorithm UCBVI-\(\gamma\) with the same regret scaling.
-More recently, \citep{kash2024slowly} use techniques from adversarial bandits to obtain a regret bound of \(\tilde{O}\!\left(\frac{\sqrt{N}}{(1-\gamma)^6}\right)\).
+The work of~\citep{ji2023regret} develops a model-free algorithm based on variance reduction and achieves a regret bound of \(O(\sqrt{N/(1-\gamma)^3})\), valid after a burn-in period. \citet{liu2020regret} proposes an optimism-based Double Q-learning algorithm with regret \(O(\sqrt{N/(1-\gamma)^{1.5}})\), while \citet{he2021nearly} introduces the model-based algorithm UCBVI-\(\gamma\) with the same regret scaling.
+More recently, \citet{kash2024slowly} use techniques from adversarial bandits to obtain a regret bound of \(O(\sqrt{N/(1-\gamma)^6})\).

-It is worth noting that our regret rates, while worse than the \(\tilde{O}(\sqrt{N})\) scaling achieved by optimism-based methods, align with fundamental limitations of exploration without optimism.
-In particular, for multi-armed bandits, softmax exploration is known to yield linear regret in the worst case~\cite{cesa2017boltzmann}, while $\epsilon$-greedy strategies without optimism achieve regret of \(\tilde{O}(N^{2/3})\)~\cite{panageas2020multiarmedbandits}.
+It is worth noting that our regret rates, while worse than the \(\tilde{O}(\sqrt{N})\) achieved by optimism-based methods, align with fundamental limitations of exploration without optimism.
+In particular, for multi-armed bandits, softmax exploration is known to yield linear regret in the worst case~\citep{cesa2017boltzmann}, while $\epsilon$-greedy strategies without optimism achieve regret of \(\tilde{O}(N^{2/3})\)~\citep{panageas2020multiarmedbandits}.
 Our \(\tilde{O}(N^{9/10})\) bound for \seg~Q-learning demonstrates that sublinear regret remains achievable in the significantly more complex MDP setting without algorithmic modifications.